13.2. The Symbol Selector

 Gradient fill: uses a radial, linear or conical gradient, based on either simple two color gradients or a predefined gradient color ramp to fill polygons.
 The gradient can be rotated and applied on a single feature basis or across the whole map extent.
 Also start and end points can be set via coordinates or using the centroid (of feature or map).
 A data-defined offset can be defined;

 Line pattern fill: fills the polygon with a hatching pattern of line symbol layer.
-You can set a rotation, the spacing between lines and an offset from the feature boundary;
+You can set:

-Point pattern fill: fills the polygon with a hatching pattern of marker symbol layer.
-You can set the distance and a displacement between rows of markers, and an offset from the feature boundary;
+Point pattern fill: fills the polygon with a grid pattern of marker symbol.
+You can set:

 Random marker fill: fills the polygon with a marker symbol placed at random locations within the polygon boundary.
 You can set:

-the number of marker symbols to render, either as an absolute count or as density-based (the fill density will remain the same on different scale / zoom levels)
+Count method: whether the number of marker symbols to render is considered as an absolute count or density-based

 Raster image fill: fills the polygon with tiles from a raster image (

 BMP…).
 The image can be a file on the disk, a remote URL or an embedded file encoded as a string (more details).
 Options include (data defined) opacity, image width, coordinate mode (object or viewport), rotation and offset.
 The image width can be set using any of the common units or as a percentage of the original size.